parkouss/webmacs/docs/basic_usage.rst

 Don't panic
 ***********

-When you are stuck in some command and you are unsure what to do, press **C-g**.
+When you are stuck in some command or text field and you are unsure what to do, press **C-g**.
 This binding usually let you get out of the current action - you may have to press it more than once. **C-g** is the universal *get me out of there* command.

 .. note::